Latur

-Latur is a city in the Indian state of Maharashtra, and is one of the largest cities of the Marathwada region.
-It is the administrative headquarters of Latur district and Latur Taluka.
-The city is a tourist hub surrounded by many historical monuments, including Udgir Fort and Kharosa Caves.
-The people in Latur are called Laturkar.
+Latur (ISO: Lātūra; formerly Ratnapur) is a city located in the Marathwada region of Maharashtra state of India country.
+Before 1982 Latur was a part of the Osmanabad district (now Dharashiv).
+The city is a tourist hub surrounded by many historical monuments like Kharosa Caves.
 The most spoken language in Latur is Marathi.
 The city's quality of education attracts students from all over Maharashtra.
 It is a drought prone area with acute water shortage in its city and rural areas.
-The economy is agriculture intensive and amounts in highest farmer suicide rates in India.
+The economy is agriculture intensive, but in recent years is also dependent on Educational sector and its allied activities.
 Industrial development is minimal in the district.
-Latur is 43 kilometers from the epicenter of the devastating 1993 Latur earthquake.
+Latur is 43 kilometers from the epicenter in killari of the devastating 1993 Latur earthquake.

 History

 Latur has an ancient history, which probably dates to the Rashtrakuta period.
-It was home to a branch of Rashtrakutas which ruled the Deccan from 753 to 973 AD.
+It was home to a branch of the Rashtrakutas which ruled the Deccan from 753 to 973 AD.
 The first Rashtrakuta king, Dantidurga, was from Lattaluru, the ancient name for Latur.
 Ratnapur is also mentioned as an historic name for Latur.

-The King Amoghavarsha of Rashtrakutas developed the Latur city.
+The King Amoghavarsha of the Rashtrakutas developed the Latur city.
 The Rashtrakutas who succeeded the Chalukyas of Badami in 753 AD called themselves the residents of Lattaluru.

-It was, over the centuries, variously ruled by the Satavahanas, the Sakas, the Chalukyas, the Yadavas of Deogiri, the Delhi Sultans, the Bahamani rulers of South India, Adilshahi, and the Mughals.
+It was, over the centuries, variously ruled by the Satavahanas, the Sakas, the Chalukyas, the Rashtrakutas of Malkhed, the Yadavas of Deogiri, the Delhi Sultans, the Bahamani rulers of South India, Adilshahi, and the Mughals.

 In Latur's Papvinashak Temple a 12th-century inscription of King Someshvara III was found.
 According to that inscription, 500 scholars were living in Lattlaur (Latur) at that time and that Latur was the city of King Someshwar.

 In the 19th century, Latur became part of the Princely state of Hyderabad.
 In 1905 it was merged with surrounding areas and renamed Latur tehsil, becoming part of Osmanabad district.
 Before 1948, Latur was a part of Hyderabad State under Nizam.
 The chief of the Razakar's, Qasim Rizwi, was from Latur.

 After Indian independence and the Indian annexation of Hyderabad, Osmanabad became part of Bombay Province.
 In 1960, with the creation of Maharashtra, Latur became part of one of its districts.
-On August 16, 1982, a separate Latur district was carved out of Osmanabad district.
+On 16 August 1982, a separate Latur district was carved out of Osmanabad district.